Superbition/Polyel-Framework/README.md

 # Polyel
-A PHP framework for building beautiful, expressive and fast web applications
+A PHP framework for building beautiful, expressive and fast web applications, based on the Swoole networking library

 **Status: In Development; unstable** 🛠